Web3Auth/web3auth-pnp-examples/web3auth-byoa/telegram-oauth-connection/README.md

-# GitHub OAuth Server for Web3Auth
+# Telegram OAuth Server for Web3Auth

-This project is a demonstration of integrating Web3Auth with GitHub OAuth for authentication.
+This project is a demonstration of integrating Web3Auth with Telegram OAuth for authentication.
 Web3Auth is a decentralized authentication protocol that allows users to sign in to applications using their Ethereum wallets.
-In this demo, GitHub OAuth is used to authenticate users, and Web3Auth is employed to provide Ethereum private key access.
+In this demo, Telegram OAuth is used to authenticate users, and Web3Auth is employed to provide Ethereum private key access.

-## Features

-- GitHub OAuth integration for user authentication.
-- Web3Auth integration for Ethereum private key access.
-- Generates a JSON Web Token (JWT) containing GitHub user information.
-- Provides Ethereum private key and public address associated with the authenticated GitHub user.
-- Demonstrates the exchange of GitHub OAuth code for an access token.

 ## Getting Started